Last Updated on

 When their cup for cup flour first came on the market, I experimented with different gluten free flour blends and found that cornstarch creates not only lighter baked goods, but more flavorful.
 Some of my readers are corn intolerant, and others avoid it because most cornstarch is GMO (genetically modified organisms), AKA GE, (genetically engineered).
 If you are not corn intolerant, you’ll be happy to know that Bob’s Red Mill brand of cornstarch, as well as their other flours and products are non-GMO.
 However, because so many of you are allergic to corn, I used potato starch in this recipe.
 Feel free to substitute the potato starch with cornstarch, if desired.
 Cornstarch also is best to use when making a crispy recipe as it contains slightly higher crisping qualities than potato starch.

-I have also discovered that adding dry milk to gluten free recipes provides a creaminess and a similar texture to gluten flour.
-This flour blend turns out lighter baked goods.
+I have also discovered that adding dry non-fat milk to gluten free recipes provides a creaminess and a similar texture to gluten flour.
+This flour blend turns out lighter baked goods (cakes, cookies, muffins, etc. – not yeast recipes).
 I ended up leaving out the dairy (instant dry milk) and created this Gluten Free All-Purpose Flour Blend Recipe.
 Recently, I did a bit more experimenting and came up with this new cup for cup flour that I think you’ll enjoy.
 It contains instant, dry milk.

-Meanwhile, I tested this flour blend in my Baked Gluten Free Donut Recipe and they turned out so light and tender you would think they were minimally fried.
-They turned out to be the texture of gluten glazed donuts.
+Meanwhile, I tested this flour blend in my Baked Gluten Free Donut Recipe and they turned out so light and tender you would think they were fried.
+They are the texture of gluten glazed donuts.
 I was amazed.

 I will be trying this recipe soon using cornstarch in place of the tapioca as I am allergic to tapioca.
 I’m sure it will work fine as I use it as a substitute in my all-purpose flour blend.